 Also, check out Mountain Lion vs Lion!

 Which is More Dangerous a Bobcat or a Mountain Lion

-Both of these big cats are wild animals and should be considered dangerous.
+Both of these wild cats are wild animals and should be considered dangerous.
 They are carnivores that eat mammals such as deer and rabbits, so house pets and even humans should keep their distance from these wild cats.

 If a bobcat and mountain lion fight over territory, it is more likely that the mountain lion would win that fight.
 Both of these cats can be vicious, however, with the size of a mountain lion, the bobcat probably wouldn’t stand a chance.

 If you think you have a bobcat or mountain lion in your area, make sure to steer clear of them, and if you do choose to view them, make sure you keep your distance and stay quiet.
-The last thing you want to do is spook a big cat that may see you as a meal or a threat.
+The last thing you want to do is spook a wild cat that may see you as a meal or a threat.